thanhnguyen123-dev/Recycling-Android-App/items/report.md

     * UML diagram
     * Firebase Storage
     * Features video [features.mp4](items/features.mp4)
+    * I used my pc for a lot of the programming, and accidentally committed under the wrong account several times. (username: ExrosZ, Email: 167173157+ExrosZ@users.noreply.github.com)
       <br><br>

 3. **u7761531, Devansu**  I have 20% contribution as follows: <br>
     - **Code Contribution in the final App**